napframework/nap/readme.md

 ## Raspberry Pi

 Only the `Raspberry Pi 4` running `Debian Bullseye (v11, armhf)` is 'fully' supported.
 Headless applications and services without graphics should run on older models, although this has not been tested.
 The editor (napkin) only works on the Raspberry Pi 4.
-Add `arm_64bit=0` to `boot/config.txt` to (force) select the 32 bit kernel.
+Add `arm_64bit=0` to `boot/config.txt` to ensure the 32 bit kernel is loaded - the 64 bit kernel is not yet supported.

 # Compilation